d-goro/sklearn-investing/README.md

 # sklearn-investing
 identify stocks that should outperform S&amp;P 500

-used python3, sklearn, pandas, quandl
+used python3, sklearn, pandas, quandl, fix_yahoo_finance

 Before running project extract intraQuarter.zip to the same folder.
 It contains key statistics of stocks from 2000 till 2013